-4.10 Chains of Introducers
+4.11 Chains of Introducers

-137. Sections 4.9, 4.9.1 and 4.9.2 provide for a financial services business to rely on a certificate or summary sheet from an introducer which has provided an assurance that
+143.166.
+Sections 4.10, 4.10.1 provide for a financial services business to rely on a certificate or summary sheet from an introducer which has provided an assurance that the introducer retains the verification documentation and other evidence collected under the CDD process.

-- the introducer retains the verification documentation and other evidence collected under the CDD process. - 138.
-The circumstances described in section 4.9.2 would not be seen by the Commission as a chain because the Guernsey financial services business is aware of the identity of both the introducers and, if necessary, could approach the original introducer directly in order to obtain copies of identification data and other relevant documentation, upon request without delay, should the need arise. - 139.
+144.167.
 Chains of introducers are not permitted, a financial services business must not place reliance on an introducer who forms part of a chain.
 This avoids a situation whereby, should the middle institution fall away, the receiving financial services business would be left with difficulty in obtaining copies of identification data and other relevant documentation relating to the introduced customer from the original introducer.

-4.11 Pooled Bank Accounts
+4.12 Pooled Bank Accounts

-- 140. Banks often hold pooled accounts on behalf of professional firms and financial services businesses.
+Banks often hold pooled accounts on behalf of professional firms and financial services businesses.
 These accounts contain the funds of more than one client.
-Where the requirement is for the pooled account to be held on an undisclosed basis, section 6.6 provides information on the CDD requirements of such relationships. - 141.
-Where the pooled account is held on behalf of a professional firm or a financial services business which: - does not meet the requirements as set out in section 6.6.1; and - the product or service is not a product or service set out in section 6.6.2, then the bank must identify and verify the identity of the customers, beneficial owners and underlying principals for whom the professional firm or financial services business is acting in accordance with the requirements of Chapter 4 of the Handbook.
+Where the requirement is for the pooled account to be held on an undisclosed basis, section 6.5 provides information on the CDD requirements of such relationships.

+146.169.
+Where the pooled account is held on behalf of a professional firm or a financial services business which:

+- does not meet the requirements as set out in section 6.5.1; and - the product or service is not a product or service set out in section 6.5.2, then the bank must identify and verify the identity of the customers, beneficial owners and underlying principals for whom the professional firm or financial services business is acting in accordance with the requirements of chapter 4 of the Handbook.

-4.12 Timing of Identification and Verification of Identity
+4.13 Timing of Identification and Verification of Identity

-- 142. Regulation 7 prescribes the timing for identification and verification of identity. - 143.
-When the circumstances are such that verification of identity of customers, beneficial owners and underlying principals may be completed following the establishment of the business relationship or after carrying out the occasional transaction, a financial services business must have appropriate and effective policies, procedures and controls in place so as to manage the risk which must include: - establishing that it is not a high risk relationship; - monitoring by senior management of these business relationships to ensure verification of identity is completed as soon as reasonably practicable;
+Regulation 7 prescribes the timing for identification and verification of identity.

+148.171.
+When the circumstances are such that verification of identity of customers, beneficial owners and underlying principals may be completed following the establishment of the business relationship or after carrying out the occasional transaction, a financial services business must have appropriate and effective policies, procedures and controls in place so as to manage the risk which must include:

-- ensuring funds received are not passed to third parties; and - establishing procedures to limit the number, types and/or amount of transactions that can be undertaken. - 144.
+- establishing that it is not a high risk relationship; - monitoring by senior management of these business relationships to ensure verification of identity is completed as soon as reasonably practicable; - ensuring funds received are not passed to third parties; and - establishing procedures to limit the number, types and/or amount of transactions that can be undertaken.

+149.172.
 A financial services business should be aware that there may be occasions where the circumstances are such that the business relationship has been established or the occasional transaction has been carried out and the identification and verification procedures cannot be completed.
-In such circumstances a financial services business should refer to section 4.13 of the Handbook.
+In such circumstances a financial services business should refer to section 4.14 of the Handbook.

-4.12.1 Occasional transactions
+4.13.1 Occasional transactions

-145. If identity is known, verification of identity is not required in the case of occasional transactions (whether single or linked), below the threshold in the Regulations, unless at any time it appears that two or more transactions, which appear to have been small one-off transactions, are in fact linked and constitute a significant one-off transaction.
+150.173.
+If identity is known, verification of identity is not required in the case of occasional transactions (whether single or linked), below the threshold in the Regulations, unless at any time it appears that two or more transactions, which appear to have been small one-off transactions, are in fact linked and constitute a significant one-off transaction.

-4.13 Failure to Complete Customer Due Diligence Procedures
+4.14 Failure to Complete Customer Due Diligence Procedures